debsf5/covid-compliance/README.md

 Test2.2.py shows the combined 4 compliance levels of non-ss and ss.

 Test2.3.py shows the division of ss in a general population.
-SS is often defined as the top 20% of individuals in a population.
+SS is categorised as the top 20% of individuals in a population.